SanjeevBharadwaj/react-native-firebase-analytics-bridge/README.md

 A simple ReactNative Component to easily call firebase analytics  methods from you iOS react-native project..

 ##Setup

-1. `npm install react-native-firebase-analytics-bridge@latest --save`
+Run this command in terminal.
+(In your project's root directory) `rnpm install react-native-firebase-analytics-bridge@latest --save`

-## More info on setup
+## Support for Android
 *Coming soon.*